XinyuanLiao/ComplexNN/README.md

 </div>

-Since subsequent versions of PyTorch support matrix operations and gradient descent on plural parameters, this repository provides the latest plural form of some standard PyTorch network modules.
-Compared with utilizing two sets of parameters to represent the real and imaginary parts of the network plural parameters respectively, directly utilizing complex numbers as network parameters will **halve the number of trainable parameters**, which speeds up the training process.
+Since the latest versions of PyTorch support matrix operations and gradient descent on plural parameters, this repository provides the latest plural form of some standard PyTorch network modules.
+Compared with utilizing two sets of parameters to represent the real and imaginary parts of the network plural parameters respectively, directly utilizing complex numbers as network parameters will _**halve the number of trainable parameters**_, which speeds up the training process.

 # Install
 ```